Ilshidur/action-slack/README.md

 * **`SLACK_WEBHOOK`**: the Slack webhook URL (**required**, see https://api.slack.com/incoming-webhooks).
 * That's all.

+## Debugging / testing / development

+Developers, all you need is in the [DEVELOPMENT.md](DEVELOPMENT.md) file.

 ## Alternatives

 Because open source is about everyone :